A-Stricker/music-mariner/README.md

 As the playlist is created, the user will see a webpage displaying a message from Music Mariner and the content of the playlist.

 ## Features
 - Conversational input for creating a personalized playlist.
-(Currenty this feature is not integrated, at Music Mariner we hope to be incorporating and deploying this feature soon.
+(Current this feature is not integrated, at Music Mariner we hope to be incorporating and deploying this feature soon.
-        In leui of this feature, there are several pre-loaded repsonses in the project as .txt files)
+        In lei of this feature, there are several preloaded responses in the project as .txt files)
 - Integration with Spotify's Web API for playlist and track management.
 - Custom playlist cover image upload.
 - OAuth2 for Spotify authentication.